michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 - n: an irrational but irresistible motive for a belief or action
 - n: a mood disorder; an affective disorder in which the victim tends to respond excessively and sometimes violently
 ### Family
+- mania: maniac, manias+
+- maniac: maniacal, maniacs
+- maniacal: maniacally
-mania: maniac, manias+;maniac: maniacal, maniacs;maniacal: maniacally;manic: mania, manically, maniclike
+- manic: mania, manically, maniclike
 ### Examples
 - As it happens, mania was Lowell’s most enduring diagnosis in his many years as a psychiatric patient.
 - I met Mr. Diaz at the supreme manifestation of the state’s truck mania: the Texas Truck Rodeo.